Knlsharma/blog/_posts/2019-02-23-Semantics and Speech.md

 **Text-to-speech** given a text, transform those _units_ and _produce a spoken representation_.
 Text-to-speech can be used to aid the visually impaired.

-Thank you for reading my post.
+_Thank you for reading my post..
+Keep Scrolling_